-I had the immense luck this summer to intern remotely for Safe Hiring Solutions through the CIBE’s Business Innovation Program.
+Nicholas Hogan’23 — I had the immense luck this summer to intern remotely for Safe Hiring Solutions and the Business Innovation Program (BIP) through the Center for Innovation, Business & Entrepreneurship (CIBE) at Wabash College.
 This internship provided me an excellent opportunity to enhance my skills in marketing and public relations.
 During my time with the company, I was able to do a great deal of market research for the company, and I used this research effectively to attract various companies and non for-profit organizations to Safe Hiring’s products.
 Being thrust into personal marketing situations with potential clients has greatly increased my ability to make quick and effective pitches of products, and I hope to be able to apply this skill in other environments, such as interviews.

-While working for Safe Hiring Solutions, I also had the privilege of receiving additional training courses through the CIBE’s Business Innovation Program.
-Working with Wabash alumnus I and my fellow interns were able to participate in a large number of Harvard Business Case studies online, helping me expand my business knowledge.
+While working for Safe Hiring Solutions, I also had the privilege of receiving additional training courses through the BIP.
+Working with Wabash alumnus, I and my fellow interns were able to participate in a large number of Harvard Business case studies online, helping me expand my business knowledge.
 I was also introduced to the concept of emotional intelligence, and now I hope to use my newfound knowledge to improve my interpersonal relationships.
 During the summer I was able to go through the BIP and become lean certified, a process that would have cost me a significant amount on my own, but was provided for free through the BIP.

 I enjoyed working with the Wabash alumnus and my fellow interns for the summer.
 This internship has definitely proved to me the viability of working from home for some positions.
 While I did learn a lot from home, I won’t deny I am excited to be back on campus, and to begin in person learning again.